Top Online RN-to-MSN Nurse Practitioner Programs (2023-2024)

 A few programs are in the early stages of accreditation, which is generally the case for newer online programs, and such initial accreditation simply means they have not yet completed the process of earning full accreditation, but are in the process of doing so.
 That said, most programs have already earned full accreditation.
 Details are listed on each school’s profile page, linked from the table below.

-The NPSchools.com has amassed a comprehensive database of more than 700 online APRN programs — including nurse practitioner, nurse-midwifery, and clinical nurse specialist programs — that were accepting new students as of the outset of the 2019-2020 academic year.
+The NPSchools.com has amassed a comprehensive database of 1,035 online APRN programs—including nurse practitioner, nurse-midwifery, and clinical nurse specialist programs—that were accepting new students as of the outset of the 2023-2024 academic year.
 The online RN-to-MSN NP programs listed here are drawn from said database and ranked by their AdvanceU score, which factors in cost, admissions flexibility, and program variety.
 To qualify for inclusion in our rankings, a program must require no more than nine campus visits.

-At NPSchools our mission is to ensure the accuracy of the data on our website.
+At NPSchools.com our mission is to ensure the accuracy of the data on our website.
 Should you find an informational error, or a missing program, please contact us.

 RN-to-MSN Nurse Practitioner Career and Salary

-MSN-prepared nurse practitioners and nurse-midwives earn salaries in a range of about $80,000 to $182,000 with a median wage of $103,770 for nurse-midwives and $107,030 for nurse practitioners (Bureau of Labor and Statistics, 2018).
-Additionally, these occupations are in high demand with an expected growth of 26 percent overall between 2018 and 2028, compared to the average of 5 percent for all occupations (BLS, 2018).
-Nurse practitioner jobs are expected to increase by 28 percent, and nurse-midwives by 16 percent, for that same time period.
+Nurse practitioners earn a median wage of $121,610 and nurse-midwives earn just slightly less, at $120,880 (Bureau of Labor Statistics 2023).
+Additionally, these occupations are in high demand with an expected growth of 38 percent overall between 2022 and 2032, compared to the average of 3 percent for all occupations (BLS 2023).
+Nurse practitioner jobs are expected to increase by 45 percent, and nurse-midwives by 6 percent, for that same time period.